Charles de Salaberry: Military career

 At the age of 14, Charles-Michel followed his father's footsteps into the 44th Regiment of the British Army.
 He soon transferred to the 60th Regiment and saw action with them in the West Indies.
 Shortly after landing in St. Domingue, his battalion was reduced to 200 men through the effects of yellow fever, and endured a march through the countryside to undertake the siege of Fort Matilda. de Salaberry was subsequently cited for bravery, maintaining his duties during the siege which killed or wounded all but three of the battalion's remaining 200 men.
 He was charged with the evacuation of the surviving men, despite the difference in age and rank.

 He later served admirably in the Netherlands, during the Walcheren Campaign.
 He earned his commission as Captain-Lieutenant in 1799 and was given a company command in 1803, continuing to serve in Europe and the West Indies.
 While stationed at Jamaica, de Salaberry was directly involved in a bitter duel, retold by Philippe-Joseph Aubert de Gaspé:

-The officers of the 60th Regiment, of which Charles-Michel de Salaberry was Lieutenant, were of different nationalities, English, Prussians, Swiss, Hanoverians, and two French-Canadians, Lieutenants de Salaberry and DesRivières.
+The officers of the 60th Regiment, of which Charles-Michel de Salaberry was Lieutenant, were of different nationalities, English, Prussians, Swiss, Hanoverians, and two French-Canadians, lieutenants de Salaberry and DesRivières.
 It was difficult to preserve harmony among them — the Germans especially being passionate, quarrelsome, and duellists.
-One morning, de Salaberry was sitting at breakfast with some of his brother officers, when one of the Germans entered, and looking at him with an insulting air, said, "I have just come from sending a French Canadian to the other world!" meaning that he had just killed Lt.
-Thomas-Hippolyte Trottier DesRivières (stepson of James McGill) in a duel.
+One morning, de Salaberry was sitting at breakfast with some of his brother officers, when one of the Germans entered, and looking at him with an insulting air, said, "I have just come from sending a French Canadian to the other world!"
 De Salaberry sprang like a tiger from his seat; but instantly calming himself, said, "We will finish breakfast, and then you shall have the pleasure of finishing another French Canadian."
 They fought, as was then the custom, with swords; both were noted for their great skill, and the contest was long and obstinate.